JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 Other useful headers for identifying the key are: `${jws.header.kid}` and `${jws.header.jwk}`.

-The discovery policy *must* return the key in either JWK or PEM format.
+The custom discovery policy *must* return the key in either JWK or PEM format and the key should be in the 'content.body' message attribute.
+It is up to the policy developer to ensure that the key is in the correct format and is placed on the 'content.body' message attribute.
+If it is known in advance that the key wil only be either a JWK or a PEM then one of these options can be disabled.
 The JWK could be a single JWK or a JWK set, the PEM could be a PEM encoded X.509 certificate or an RSA Public key.

 #### Select static key or selector